rejeep/wrap-region.el/README.markdown

 # Wrap Region
-wrap-region is a minor mode for Emacs that wraps a region with punctuations.
+Wrap Region is a minor mode for Emacs that wraps a region with punctuations.
 For tagged markup modes, such as HTML and XML, it wraps with tags.